dongchen-coder/symFP/README.md

 This is the underdevelopment symblic footprint repository (based on LLVM-4.0.0).

+Symbolic footprint is aiming to provide detailed miss ratio curves statically for each function.

+# Code structure

+There are 5 analysis passes, 1 code generation pass and 1 top wrapper pass.

+## symFP Pass (Top)

-symFP is the major analysis pass which is dependent on the other four analysis passes (index, argument, global variable and loop information analysis pass).
+symFP is the top wrapper analysis pass which runs other 5 analysis passes (ArgumentAnalysis, BranchAnalysis, GlobalVariableAnalysis, IndexAnalysis, LoopIndvBoundAnalysis) and 1 code generation pass (ssCodeGen).

 ## LoopIndvAnalysis Pass

 This pass analyze the loop information in the program.
 All Loop information was encapsulated in a LoopInfoStruct structrue.
 Here is the detail:
 ```C++